miquelladeboer/aml-mlops-workshop/README.md

 ![An example of folder structure](images/pipelines.png)

 As discussed in previous topics, each of these steps need to be able to run with their own data and on their own compute and with their own conda environments.
 The tool to use here is AML pipelines.
-For more information on the concept of pipelines: https://docs.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines
+For more information on the concept of pipelines: https://docs.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines.
-What I see at most customers, is that AML pipelines are not designed by the data scientist.
-The data scientists focus mostly on creating the scripts that need to be executed in the pipeline.
-Mostly, the development of pipelines is done by the ML engineers.
-I would also recommend if you have the capacity to divide the work in this way.
-The development of pipelines involves more software engineering skills.
-It is possible to create your ML models with azure machine learning pipelines.
-However, I would recommend to use the machine learning extension from Azure DevOps to create your machine learning pipelines.

 ## Pipeline deployment